angrysky56/llada_gui_new/README.md

 ## Performance Optimization

-This application includes built-in performance optimization tools that can (not really yet) significantly reduce memory usage and improve generation speed.
+This application includes built-in performance optimization tools that can significantly reduce memory usage and improve generation speed.

 ### Using the Optimizer